wanze/TemplateEngineFactory/README.md

 ## Getting Started

-> This section assumes that Twig is used as active template engine, but the usage is excatly the same for any other template engine.
+> This section assumes that Twig is used as active template engine, but the usage is exactly the same for any other chosen template engine.

-### Using the Template Engine to render templates
+### Using the template engine to render templates

 Assume the following Twig template exists in `/site/templates/views/foo.html.twig`